internews-ke/hiv-30/Sentiment_Analysis/notes/hive@30_chambua_5-23-14.md

 ###Questions
 what should i do about the bum articles?

 - process (aggrey will tell me patterns)

 should i rectify with eva's findings or build an independant visualization?

 what would you like to do about counts? there should be a way to show the difference in article density over time?

+- keep in mind, but don't obsess about it (include counts) -> word count + number of articles

+- test visualization (try with poderapedia - mid next week)

 we should go over any issues in my [hiv@30_chambua_5_20_14 notes](https://github.com/internews-ke/hiv-30/blob/master/Sentiment_Analysis/notes/hiv%4030_chambua_5-20-14.md).